Is Montana rich in natural resources?

 How much of Montana’s natural resources make up its GDP?

-Sectors in natural resource production constitute more than 25% of Montana’s GDP.
+Natural resource production generates more than 25% of Montana’s GDP.
 The following sectors were significant contributors to Montana’s GDP in 2022:

 Discover more about Montana industries